unclebob/spacewar/README.md

 All Federation shipyards were obliterated.
 No new ships can be ready in time.

-Your mission is to rebuild federation defenses by constructing a network of bases that you can use to supply yourself with antimatter, dilithium, and weapons.
+Your mission is to rebuild federation defenses by reconstituting the network of bases that you can use to supply yourself with antimatter, dilithium, and weapons.
 Harvest what you can from the crippled Klingons.
 Then, if the invasion fleet comes -- defeat it.